 HOW TO GRILL THE BEST CAULIFLOWER STEAKS IN TOWN

 The secret to perfectly grilled cauliflower, however, is two-fold.
 First, you need the grill to be hot BEFORE you start grilling the steaks.
 I recommend 400 degrees or medium-low, depending on the grill you use.
-Second, is to use a cast-iron grill press.
+The second is to use a cast-iron grill press.

 And, it only takes 15 minutes from the minute you put the cauliflower steaks on the grill.